Times and places are to be confirmed.

 40.9 miles - Beinglas (G83 7DX)- timing mat - water - portaloo - drop bags

-We suggest that support crews only meet their runners at Balmaha, Rowardennan and Beinglas.
+We suggest that support crews only meet their runners at Balmaha and Beinglas.
+No support crews are allowed at Rowardennan.
 These checkpoints have good sized car parks set back from the main roads.

 We strongly suggest that support crews DO NOT attempt to meet runners at Drymen or Inversnaid.

 Drymen is a small village, it has very limited parking facilities, and as the first relay changeover point it will be extremely busy.
 Parking will be difficult and your crew may end up stuck in a traffic jam.